 Enjoy this easy and flavor-packed salami pasta salad as a hearty main meal or side dish at your next cookout!

 We absolutely love easy pasta recipes, they are so easy and go well with all the veggies!
 From our Creamy Chicken Fajita Pasta, to Baked Pepperoni Pasta - there's something for everyone and guaranteed to satisfy even picky eaters.
-This Zesty Italian Pasta Salad is not an exception!
+And this Deli Style Pasta Salad is no exception!

 Why We Love This